Tyson Slocum, Director of Public Citizen’s Energy Program

 Note: Today, the U.S. Environmental Protection Agency (EPA) released a final rule to reduce methane emissions from the oil and gas sector.

-Today’s announcement of a regulation designed to monitor and capture methane emissions from not-yet-built oil and gas operations is an important step for the U.S. to combat climate change in the decades to come.
+Today’s announcement of a regulation designed to monitor and capture methane emissions from not-yet-built oil and gas operations is an important step.
+Especially for the U.S. to combat climate change.
+Moreover in the decades to come.
 But under this rule, methane emissions from existing oil and gas operations will remain unmonitored and uncontrolled.

 The EPA’s March announcement of an Information Collection Request to poll the industry as to the feasibility of monitoring and controlling emissions from existing operations will take years, and it could be another several years before a final rule that applies to existing operations is developed.
 The climate simply can’t wait that long.
 The EPA can and should start working on a rule to cover existing methane emissions now.